dsnlab/TAG_pubertal_timing/README.md

 # TAG_pubertal_timing
-All pubertal timing scripts across TAG waves
+Scripts for the manuscript "Multi-method assessment of pubertal timing and associations with internalizing psychopathology in early adolescent girls"

 Description of scripts so far: